 Reason #2: You don’t advertise consistently throughout the year.
 Advertise with 100% intensity every single week of the year.
 This includes the slower summer months.

 Reason #3: You advertising strategies are ineffective.
-Analyze the methods you use to attract students, learn how to make them more effective and watch your schedule fill up with new students.
+Analyze the methods you use to attract students, learn how to make them more effective and watch your schedule fill up faster than ever before.

-Reason #5: You teach guitar in “all styles”.
+Reason #4: You teach guitar in “all styles”.
 The most serious guitar students look for an expert guitar teacher in their chosen style.
-Specializing in a single style brings you more students and keeps them with you longer (more on this below).
+When you specialize in a single style of music, you attract more committed guitar students who are serious about becoming good players.

 Why You May Feel Overwhelmed From Teaching Guitar:

 Reason #1: You teach guitar only in private lessons.
-Teaching lots of private lessons causes you to work more hours.
+When you teach a lot of private lessons, you work many hours each week and only get to help very few people.
 The more hours you work, the more overwhelmed you become.
-Teaching group guitar classes effectively solves this problem.

 Reason #3: You get zero paid time off.
 Most guitar teachers choose between teaching guitar or losing money.
 Successful guitar teachers deliver value to their students even when they don’t see them face to face.